robacarp/joshashby.github.io/photo-gear.md

   - Yongnuo YN685 with a Godox Propac PB960 4500mAh Battery Pack
   - 2x Neewer 500W Studio Strobes

-I've got a Minolta SR-T 101 and some Kodak 200/400 Gold film laying around, but haven't had much of a chance to shoot and develop anything good.
+I've also got a Minolta SR-T 101 and some Kodak 200/400 Gold film laying around, but haven't had much of a chance to shoot and develop anything good with it.
+Maybe one day.